 Dressed for Success!

-That wraps up our special series of dress shirt recycling DIYs, but no doubt you’ll be seeing some of these materials pop up again from time to time in our crazy crafting.
-Lower waste and free supplies is a win win in my books!
+Humphrey is all dressed up in his dapper DIY dress shirt dog bandana and ready for the office.
+Hehehe… That wraps up our special series of dress shirt recycling DIYs, but no doubt you’ll be seeing some of these materials pop up again from time to time in our crazy crafting.
+Lower waste and free supplies is a win win in my books.
 With reused materials, I feel no guilt about playing doggy dress-up, plus I get a giggle out of seeing our boys dressed as their Dad.
 Daddy’s boys indeed!